charliecalvert/CloudNotes/Assignments/WebCrafts/WebCraftsReactStarter.md

 When you turn in the assignment, be sure to tell me the:

-- Git URL for all three repositories.
+- Git URL for all three repositories (isit-code, isit-site-tools, isit-webcrafts).
-- The branch you want me to look at.
+- The branch in **isit-webcrafts** you want me to look at.
-- The folder you want me to look at.

 ## Revisit the Past